Disability Policies and Procedures

-- Completely fill out and submit both a Disability Accommodation Request Form and Verification of Disability Form (ideally at least 2 weeks prior to the start of the academic year or as soon as possible following the discovery of a new qualifying condition).
-Verification of a disability should be current, within the last 3 years.1 The Disability Accommodation Request can be completed online here (preferred) or to receive a hard copy, contact Julia Carrano, Dean of Students, at email@example.com.
-The Verification of Disability Form, which is completed by a professional, can be downloaded here.
+- At the meeting, Joe will discuss your situation and walk you through submitting both a Disability Accommodation Request Form and Verification of Disability Form (these should be submitted ideally at least 2 weeks prior to the start of the academic year or as soon as possible following the discovery of a new qualifying condition).
+The Verification of Disability Form is completed by a professional, such as a medical professional.
+Verification of a disability should be current, within the last 3 years.
+1

 - Allow 14 educational days to process your request.
-During that time, the Dean of Students (or designee) will evaluate your request and make a determination of the reasonableness of the requested accommodation(s) and the length of time for each accommodation (e.g., is it a one-time accommodation or accommodation that needs to be evaluated on a quarterly basis?).
+During that time, the Student Success Advisor (or designee) will evaluate your request and make a determination of the reasonableness of the requested accommodation(s) and the length of time for each accommodation (e.g., is it a one-time accommodation or accommodation that needs to be evaluated on a quarterly basis?).
 You will be contacted when this determination has been made.

-- After receiving the determination of reasonable accommodations, make contact with the Dean of Students at the beginning of each quarter to pick up an approved Accommodation Form to deliver to each instructor, if appropriate.
+- After receiving the determination of reasonable accommodations, you should contact the Student Success Advisor at the beginning of each academic year to pick up an approved Accommodation Form.

-- Meet with each professor to discuss the accommodations that will be necessary in each specific class.
+- At the beginning of each quarter, notify each of your professors about the accommodations that will be necessary in each specific class.
 In order to ensure adequate time for arranging reasonable accommodations, students must notify instructors at the beginning of each quarter (or as soon as the student is made eligible for accommodations) for an on-going accommodation (e.g., note-taking), OR at least 7 calendar days prior to each exam/assignment/event for which the agreed-upon reasonable accommodations is required.
 Follow the protocol for initiating each service as stated on the Form or as decided between you and the instructor.
 Failure to follow these steps may prevent provision of the agreed-upon reasonable accommodations.

 - Note: Instructors cannot unilaterally deny or substantively modify accommodations deemed reasonable on the Form.
-Instructors must contact the Dean of Students directly with questions concerning accommodations.
+Instructors must contact the Student Success Advisor directly with questions concerning accommodations.

 A Note On Transitioning to JPCatholic